 Advanced study of community influences on learning and child growth and development, and of group techniques; implications for curriculum planning.
 Provides opportunity for work on individual problems of the participants.
+209. Workshop in Community College Education (2-6) Prerequisite: Teaching or administrative experience in a community college.
+To provide community college faculty members with opportunities to explore ways to improve curriculum and instruction in the community college.
 Procedures of Investigation 211.
 Procedures of Investigation and Report (3) Research methods in education.
-Location, selection, and analysis of professional Research methods in education, Location, selection, and analysis of professional literature.
+Location, selection, and analysis of professional literature.
 Methods of investigation, data analysis, and reporting.
 Required of all applicants for advanced degrees in education.
 (Formerly Education 290A-290B.)
 212. Educational Research Design (3) Prerequisite: Education 211.